ny-scala/sbt-gh-issues/README.md

     }

 Obviously, you will not want to check in your github username and password with your source code and push that to github :).
 To supply the `ghCredentials` tuple.
-You can use the `LocalGhCreds` function which assumes you have a externally defined `.gh` file containing your github username and password.
+You can use the `LocalGhCreds` function which assumes you have an externally defined `.gh` file containing your github username and password.
 This should follow the standard java properties file format

     > cat path/to/home/.gh